realDLPS/realDLPS/README.md

 I have been a game developer for the last 4 years.
 I have used a variety of game engines for a while but I settled with unreal.

 * 🌍  I'm based in Finland
-* 🧠  I'm learning I am working on and off on my own 2D game engine.
+* 🧠  I'm working on and off on my own 2D game engine.

 ### Skills